PanPraescribens/primitive-survival/README.md

  <br><br>

  <h3>ATTENTION users of versions prior to 2.0:</h3>
 Limb lines and trotlines have undergone a significant change in version 2.0, and will NOT load properly if you simply upgrade to version 2.0.
+I've learned my lesson but there's no going back!
 You have two options:
 <br><br>
 1. Retrieve all of your existing limb lines, trotlines, and whatever's on them prior to upgrading, or <br><br>
 2. Simply upgrade.
 You will lose all limb lines and trotlines and whatever's on them, and will have to remove the old (white) blocks after the fact.